kevinnowland/kevinnowland.github.io/code/_posts/2020-07-14-model-deployment.md

 API stands for _Application Programming Interface_ and refers to how your code is exposed to others.
-For example, people will talk about the fact that `matplotlib` as two APIs: the one based on repeatedly plotting and the one based on using `axes` objects.
+For example, people will talk about the fact that `matplotlib` has two APIs: the one based on repeatedly plotting and the one based on using `axes` objects.
 You also hear people talk about accessing Twitter's API to get the content of tweets.